David Ervine: Progressive

-Controversy
+Independent Monitoring Commission

-In May 2005, the Independent Monitoring Commission (IMC) recommended a continuation of the financial sanctions on his Assembly salary imposed following its report of April 2004.
-The IMC was of the opinion that the UVF and the PUP maintained strong links while the UVF was heavily involved in criminality such as drug dealing and tobacco and fuel smuggling.
+In May 2005, the Independent Monitoring Commission (IMC) recommended a continuation of the financial sanctions on the Assembly salaries of PUP members imposed following its report of April 2004.
+The IMC was of the opinion that the UVF and the PUP maintained strong links while the former was heavily involved in criminality.
 It further noted that the UVF was responsible for a number of acts of violence (including murder) and was actively maintaining its capacity to wage a terrorist campaign.
 It concluded that, 12 months after the sanctions were originally imposed, the PUP leadership was still not doing enough to address the UVF's criminal and paramilitary activities.

-Ervine appealed against the IMC's recommendation to newly appointed Northern Ireland Secretary Peter Hain on the basis that he could not be held directly responsible for the UVF's actions and thus it was wrong to penalise him personally.
-Hain accepted his representations and his Assembly salary was fully restored.
+Ervine appealed the IMC's recommendation to newly appointed Northern Ireland Secretary Peter Hain on the basis that he and the PUP could not be held directly responsible for the UVF's actions, and thus it was wrong to penalise them as such.

-The IMC again recommended financial sanctions against him and the PUP in its special report of September 2005 on the violent feud that erupted between the UVF and the Loyalist Volunteer Force (LVF) that summer, in which a number of murders and attempted murders had been committed.
-It argued that the PUP leadership was still in a position to significantly influence the UVF and, as such, the party could not have it both ways by associating with an active paramilitary organisation and not face any political consequences.
+The IMC again recommended financial sanctions against Ervine and the PUP.
+These came in a special report of September 2005 on the violent feud that had erupted between the UVF and the Loyalist Volunteer Force (LVF) that summer, in which a number of murders and attempted murders had been committed.
+It argued that the PUP leadership was still in a position significantly to influence the UVF: the party could not have it both ways by associating with an active paramilitary organisation without facing political consequences.

-In its final regular reports of Ervine's life in April and October 2006, the IMC concluded that it was satisfied the PUP leadership had taken appropriate action to de-escalate UVF's violence and criminality and withdrew its punitive recommendations.
+In its final regular reports of Ervine's life in April and October 2006, the IMC concluded that it was satisfied the PUP leadership had taken appropriate action to de-escalate UVF's violence and criminality, and it withdrew its punitive recommendations.

-Links with the Ulster Unionists
+Links with Ulster Unionists

-On 13 May 2006, it was announced that when the Northern Ireland Assembly reconvened, Ervine would join the Ulster Unionist assembly group, while remaining leader of the Progressive Unionists.
+On 13 May 2006, it was announced that when the Northern Ireland Assembly reconvened, Ervine would join the Ulster Unionist assembly group, while remaining leader of the Progressive Unionist Party.
 Under the D'Hondt method used for allocating places on the Northern Ireland Executive, this would entitle the Ulster Unionists to an additional place.

-The Presiding Officer (Speaker) of the Assembly, Ms Eileen Bell, MLA indicated at the first meeting of the 'shadow' Assembly (15 May 2006) that she would take legal advice before ruling on whether Mr Ervine could be treated as a member of the UUP group.
+The Presiding Officer (Speaker) of the Assembly, Eileen Bell MLA indicated at the first meeting of the 'shadow' Assembly (15 May 2006) that she would take legal advice before ruling on whether Mr Ervine could be treated as a member of the UUP group.

 On 11 September 2006 Ms Bell announced that the Ulster Unionist Party Assembly Group did not have a headquarters, at least one party leader and a scheme for financial support; thus it did not qualify as a political party.
 This meant that the UUPAG could not sit in the Assembly, so the alliance was deemed as invalid.